 As part of the BIS Community Learning Mental Health project there is funding available to arrange a range of FREE courses to adults 19+ experiencing mild to moderate mental health issues.
 These courses are available to those suffering with anxiety, stress, sleep problems or prolonged low mood.
 Those who have already been on a course have reported significant improvements in their wellbeing.

 Bespoke courses can also be arranged for groups at your centres looking to improve your wellbeing, in areas such as: Digital Stories, Arts, Textiles, Crafts, Healthy Living, Exercise, Relaxation, Healthy Eating, Gardening.

 If you need any more information regarding the project please do not hesitate to contact Louise Weller on [email protected]

 The Wellbeing College offers a wide range of courses for B&NES volunteers, they will help you to build your confidence and improve your skills in your volunteering capacity.

 There are also more groups and activities to be found in this great resource The Hope Guide: newhopebanes.org/hope-guide And don’t forget Banes Talking Therapies also offer FREE courses to help with unhelpful thinking: apt-banes.awp.nhs.uk/all-courses/browse/

 For more information on any of our courses please go to our website at: wellbeingcollegebanes.co.uk or call 01225 831 820.
 We also offer one to one wellbeing advice sessions to help point you in the direction.

 The University of Bath has developed a free online course.
 Please take a look at the following for details: Technology for Children with ASD and ID - Online Course

-Autism Training Programme in South Glos – provided by the National Autistic Society
+Autism Training Programme in South Glos – delivered by BASS, the local autism services